 The NOC is used to pursue compensation for loss of earning capacity; for medical, treatment and care expenses; and for pain and suffering as a result of injuries.
 These may include past or future losses/expenses.

 Obtain a copy of the NOC form from a CTP insurer, the Nominal Defendant or from the Legislation Register website:

-Complete and send the NOC form to the insurer of the at-fault vehicle.
+Complete and send the NOC form to the insurer, or if known, the insurer of the at-fault vehicle.
 If you did not previously lodge a joint MANF/MAMR, this form should also be completed and attached to the NOC form.

 If the claim is to the Nominal Defendant you have 3 months.

 Please see Claims-General Information webpage for more information on when to apply.